ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 My name is Ryan DeBraal, I am originally from rural Wisconsin but now live with my wife in Chicago.
 I work as a Software Developer in the Information Security sector.
 I have been attending SNHU for approximately three years.
 I returned to academia after a ten-year hiatus because I wanted to complete my degree.

-When I was twenty-four years old I was hired for a six-month contract at a local corporation best known for manufacturing toilet paper, to help develop a Regulatory Affairs document management system.
-This six-month contract became a three-year contract and during that time school fell by the wayside.
+When I was twenty-four years old I was hired for a six-month contract to develop a regulatory affairs document management system at a local corporation best known for manufacturing toilet paper.
 Fast forward to 2018, I've moved to Chicago and have been hired as a full-time employee at a Fortune 500 company with nothing on my resume but a High School education.

 My wife, having witnessed my self-consciousness about by level of formal education (or lack thereof), suggested I return to school and finish my degree.
 To my astonishment and delight a great deal of my credits from a decade ago transferred over.

 SNHU has taught me several valuable lessons.
 I think the most important of which is that they have refreshed my memory on how to “learn” in an academic environment.
 I never took school very seriously; I was always smart enough to be able to just glance at material and make assumptions about its content and pull off a passing grade.